-Each of the credit agreements includes events of default (or events of termination) and remedies.
-Events of default currently include certain cross defaults, judgments against the County, involuntary acceleration of debt secured by Revenue of the System, and the downgrade below certain thresholds of ratings of limited tax or general obligations of the County or debt secured by Revenue of the System.
-Remedies included in the current credit agreements, or available pursuant to a "most-favored nation" provision, in some cases include acceleration or a requirement that the County immediately pay the outstanding principal amount of bank bonds, as well as other available legal and equitable remedies, including the right of mandamus against the County and its officials.
-Upon the redemption of the Refunded Bonds, the credit agreements associated with the Refunded Bonds will terminate.
-Upon such refunding, events of default in connection with the remaining credit agreements will include certain cross defaults, judgments against the County, and the downgrade below certain thresholds of ratings of limited tax or general obligations of the County or debt secured by Revenue of the System.
+Each of the credit agreements includes conditions to the term-out provisions, events of default (or events of termination), and remedies.
+Events of default include certain cross defaults, judgments against the County, and the downgrade below certain thresholds of ratings of limited tax or general obligations of the County or debt secured by Revenue of the System.
+Stated remedies included in the credit agreements, or available pursuant to a "most-favored nation" provision, in some cases include acceleration or a requirement that the County immediately pay the outstanding principal amount of bank bonds, as well as other available legal and equitable remedies, including the right of mandamus against the County and its officials.
 The Bonds are not subject to acceleration.

-A summary of the relevant Variable Rate Bonds and terms of the related credit agreements is shown in Table 4.
+A summary of the relevant Sewer System Obligations and terms of each related credit agreement is shown in Table 5.

-Additionally, the County has marketed certain of its Variable Rate Bonds as put bonds (such as the Bonds) in a Term Mode.
+Additionally, the County has marketed certain of its Variable Rate Bonds as put bonds in a term rate mode.
 These bonds are subject to mandatory purchase on predetermined dates.
 If the County is unable to redeem or remarket the bonds on or before the respective mandatory purchase date, the County will become subject to certain step-up pricing provisions.
-See Table 5 for related optional and mandatory purchase dates and associated step-up pricing provisions.
+See Table 6-"Summary of Put Bonds" for related optional and mandatory purchase dates and associated step-up pricing provisions.